 As if the emotions of an adolescent aren't enough of a mixed bag, toss in high-pressured athletics and it can be a bit of a train wreck.

-Given a chance at redemption Wednesday, Kenny stopped all 18 shots Duluth Marshall threw at him in the state quarterfinals, preserving a 7-0 shutout for the tournament’s No. 3 seed.
+Given a chance at redemption on Wednesday, Kenney stopped all 18 shots Duluth Marshall threw at him in the state quarterfinals, preserving a 7-0 shutout.

-“It feels pretty good to bounce back,” said Kenny, who upped his record to 19-3-1.
-“The goalie coach just told me to relax and just play and everything will take care of itself.
+"It feels pretty good to bounce back," said Kenney, who improved his record to 19-3-1 for Breck (25-3-1).
+"The goalie coach just told me to relax and just play and everything will take care of itself.
 And I think that went for the team today, too.
-A lot of the guys just took it easy.”
+A lot of the guys just took it easy."

 Well, for the most part.
-Kenny admitted he was nervous to start.
-“I don’t know if you saw, but I took a spill like 30 seconds into the game,” he said, drawing a muffled snicker from nearby teammates.“Luckily, the puck was in their zone.
-After that I settled in and played pretty well.”
+Kenney admitted he was nervous to start.
+"I don't know if you saw, but I took a spill like 30 seconds into the game," he said, drawing a snicker from teammates.
+"Luckily, the puck was in their zone.
+After that, I settled in and played pretty well."

-Especially in the second period, when he denied a pair of scoring chances by the Hilltoppers just outside of the goal mouth.
+Especially in the second period, when he denied a pair of scoring chances by the Hilltoppers (21-8) just outside the goal mouth.

 "He's our guy, we're sticking with him," Breck coach Les Larson said.
 "We love him.
 We're not trading him.
 There's a little bit of a blip on the screen that is ancient history."

-Six Mustangs’ players accounted for the scoring, with Matt Colford netting a pair of goals.
+Six Mustangs accounted for the scoring, with Matt Colford netting two goals.